The Grade 1 Year

 The pupils continue to learn through experience.
 They advance from the known to the unknown by using as many familiar situations as possible.
 The school expands upon the Perceptual Programme that is started in Grade 0.
 Individual needs are taken into account – some pupils may need to complete more perceptual exercises than others.

 During this year, pupils will learn to read formally and create their own written stories.
-St Peter’s uses the THRASS literacy programme.
-In order to cater for individual differences, a variety of reading materials and approaches are used.
+St Peter’s draws from a variety of Literacy programmes to ensure a well-rounded approach in phonics.
+Time2Read is one of the programmes used, specifically for coding and manipulating words for spelling.
+In order to cater for individual differences, a variety of reading materials are used.
 Each pupil progresses at his or her own rate using this eclectic approach.

 Most new concepts are introduced through problem-solving and exploratory, investigative learning.
 Pupils are expected to recognise and be able to manipulate numbers.
 The children work in different number ranges and are given differentiated tasks depending on their competence levels.

 The school exposes the pupils to different media and materials to encourage creativity and innovation.
 They work in groups or individually and are encouraged to paint, draw, design and construct.

 The school exposes pupils to different media and materials during creative lessons.
 They work in groups or individually and are encouraged to paint, draw, design and construct.